 - If your pool is especially prone to a lot of leaves, debris, or unwanted visits from ducks, funnel-webs, or other animals;

 - If you want to close your pool for the winter.

 How Are They Different From Other Types of Pool Cover?

 To a greater or lesser extent, all types of pool cover benefit your pool in so far as they all reduce evaporation, reduce chemical loss, and reduce cleaning time by preventing leaves and debris from easily entering the pool.
 However, each type of pool cover has a different primary function.

 Solar Pool Covers: primary function is to warm the water during daylight hours.
 They are the only type of cover that actually does this.
-As a barrier to leaves, debris, etc., however, they are limited by the fact that they float on the water and therefore do not provide a total seal – although many of our customers report that they are very effective at reducing leaves in their pool.
+As a barrier to leaves, debris, etc., however, they are limited by the fact that they float on the water and therefore do not provide a total seal.
+Although many of our readers report that they are very effective at reducing leaves in their pool.

 Slat Covers: primary function is safety.
 Their interlocking slats can withstand the weight of an adult, so falling into the pool becomes impossible.
 They also form a better seal than either solar covers or thermal blankets.
 And, since they’re automatic, they’re also very cool.
 The downside, though, is that they’re also very expensive, with prices running from around $2,500 and up to $8,000.

 Leaf and Debris Pool Covers: primary function is keeping leaves and debris from entering the pool.
 They won’t warm the water, they won’t retain the heat, and no-one’s going to think your pool belongs to one of 007’s wealthier arch-enemies.
 But, when it comes to keeping out leaves, debris, and wildlife they’re ace.